 In order to comply with this, staff should first consider if there is a genuine need to provide information in a form that could identify individual students.
 If this is required, the following points should also be considered:

 - Consider if a world readable webpage is the best solution.
 Other options might include:

 - Theon (for class and tutorial lists)

 - Password protected pages

 - If an open page is appropriate, get permission.
-This can be done by giving students the opportunity to opt-out rather than getting explicit consent.
+This should be done by giving students the opportunity to opt-in, rather than opting-out.